AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Usage query operations/DescribeUserUsageDetailDataExportTask.md

 # DescribeUserUsageDetailDataExportTask

-Queries tasks that were used to export resource usage details of one or more accelerated domain names for your account.
+Queries tasks that were used to export resource usage details of one or more accelerated domain names under your account.
 The resource usage information was collected at intervals of five minutes within a specific time range.

-**Note:** This operation has been available since July 20, 2018.
-Only the tasks that have been collected within the last 12 months can be queried.
+**Note:** This operation has been available starting from July 20, 2018.
+You can query data generated within the last 12 months.

-You can call this operation up to 100 times per second with each account.
+The maximum number of times that each user can call this operation per second is 100.

 ## Debugging